Christopher McVey

-Christopher Donald McVey (born 12 April 1997) is a Swedish footballer who plays as a right back for Major League Soccer club Inter Miami.
+Christopher Donald McVey (born 12 April 1997) is a Swedish professional footballer who plays as a defender for Major League Soccer club San Diego FC.

 Club career

 McVey started his career as a youth player at Sparsörs AIK and later joined IF Elfsborg at the age of 12 and its A-team in 2017.

 On 4 March 2019, McVey joined Superettan side Dalkurd on loan until 15 July 2019.

-On 14 January 2022, McVey signed a three-year deal with Major League Soccer club Inter Miami.
+On 14 January 2022, McVey signed a three-year deal with Major League Soccer club Inter Miami CF.

+On 1 February 2024, D.C.
+United acquired McVey on a transfer from Inter Miami.
+D.C.
+United declined his contract option following their 2024 season.
+He was traded to expansion team San Diego FC on 11 December 2024 and signed a two-year contract.

 International career

 In 2014, McVey played for the Sweden national under-17 team.

 Personal life

-He holds an American passport and a Swedish passport.
+He holds both an American passport and a Swedish passport.